Skip navigation

 Collaborative Goals

-The AFQ Docs Working Group fosters cross-institutional collaboration to examine gender and queer issues in contemporary Asia through documentary film.
-We plan to achieve this by:
+The AFQ Docs Working Group fosters cross-institutional collaboration to examine gender and sexuality in contemporary Asia through documentary film.
+We plan to do so through:

-1. Screenings & Discussions – Hosting virtual and in-person screenings of selected feminist and queer documentaries, followed by discussions with scholars, students, and community members.
+• Screenings and Discussions: Hosting virtual and in-person screenings of selected documentaries, followed by discussion among scholars, students, filmmakers, and community participants.

-2. Filmmaker Engagement – Organizing online Q&A sessions with directors to gain insights into their creative processes, challenges, and the sociopolitical contexts of their work.
+• Filmmaker Engagement: Organizing online and in-person conversations with directors to learn from their creative processes, documentary methods, and the cultural and historical contexts of their work.

-6. Building a Sustainable Network – Establishing long-term academic connections among scholars, filmmakers, and institutions to facilitate ongoing research, teaching collaborations, and potential future projects, such as conference panels and publications.
+• Building a Sustainable Network: Strengthening long-term connections among scholars, filmmakers, and institutions to support future teaching collaborations, public programming, conference panels, and related projects.

 Group Organizers